-- 1. Pot limits: Each person utilizing pots in the scup fishery shall be authorized to deploy up to one hundred fifty (150) pots regardless of the number of licenses on board the vessel. - 2.
+- 1. Pot limits: Each person utilizing pots in the scup fishery shall be permitted to fish up to one hundred fifty (150) pots regardless of the number of licenses on board the vessel. - 2.
 Pot construction escape vents: All scup pots must be constructed with escape openings.
-Openings may be circular, rectangular, or square, and must be a minimum of three and one tenth inches (3 1/10") diameter, two and one quarter inches (2 1/4") by five and three quarter inches (5 3/4") if rectangular or may be constructed of two and one quarter inches (2 1/4") by two and one quarter inches (2 1/4") wire mesh.
+Openings may be circular, rectangular, or square, and must be a minimum of 3.1" diameter, 2-1/4" X 5-3/4" if rectangular or may be constructed of 2-1/4" X 2-1/4" wire mesh.
 Escape vents must be attached with biodegradable fasteners which allow vents or panels to fall away from the trap after loss. - 3.
-The hinges or fasteners of one (1) panel or door must be made of one (1) of the following degradable materials: - a.
-Un-treated hemp, jute, or cotton string three sixteenths of an inch (3/16") or smaller; - b.
+The hinges or fasteners of one panel or door must be made of one of the following degradable materials: - a.
+Un-treated hemp, jute, or cotton string 3/16" (4.8mm) or smaller; - b.
 Magnesium alloy, timed float releases (pop-up devices) or similar magnesium alloy fasteners; - c.
-Un-galvanized or uncoated iron wire of three thirty seconds of an inch (3/32") or smaller; or - d.
+Un-galvanized or uncoated iron wire of .094" (2.4mm) or smaller; or - d.
 If "bungee" cord or other elasticized material is used to fasten the top, it must be secured to the trap with a degradable hog ring.

-3.11 Striped Bass
+3.9 Striped Bass

-- A. Minimum size: Twenty-eight inches (28") - B. Maximum size: Less than thirty-five inches (< 35") - C. Season: January 1 through December 31 - D. Possession limit: One (1) fish per person per day - E. Any person recreationally harvesting a striped bass thirty-four inches (34") or larger shall at the time of harvest have the right pectoral fin removed at a point as close to the body of the fish as possible.
+- A. Minimum size: Twenty-eight inches (28") in total length. - B. Season: January 1 through December 31. - C. Possession limit: One (1) fish per person per day. - D. Any person recreationally harvesting a striped bass thirty-four (34) inches or larger shall at the time of harvest have the right pectoral fin removed at a point as close to the body of the fish as possible